Home

 fn

-A summary.
 A lookup table can be computed and used in Rust programs.
-But a match statement, or even a similar if-else chain, may provide better performance.
+But a match statement, or even an if-else chain, may provide better performance—benchmarks are always needed.

 Home